oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 tokyo     cluster-coxskjynjra   user-coxskjynjra
 ```

-This is all rather verbose.
-Instead we'll use [kubectx](https://github.com/ahmetb/kubectx)(I'm a huge fan).
-Install kubectx (which we could have used to rename the contexts earlier):
+Now, this is all rather verbose.
+Fortunately, there's a way to get nice, succinct output through [kubectx](https://github.com/ahmetb/kubectx).
+But generating clean output isn't all this tool can do.
+It can also be used to rename the contexts as well.
+In the next section, we'll explore this alternative a little further.

+#### Install and run `kubectx`

+First, let's install `kubectx`:

 ```console
 wget https://github.com/ahmetb/kubectx/releases/download/v0.9.4/kubectx